Stuycs-K/finalprojectapcs-4-zhou-amy-cai-cody/DEVLOG-Cody.md

 ### 2025-06-06 - Reworking Point and Wave Classes

 After todays suggestions, we decided to rework how waves are displayed and the behavior of Points.
 I used a 2d array of points and filled the screen with points instead of previously displaying select points.

+### 2025-06-06/7 - Continued Working on Wave Gradient and Interference Visuals

+Tried to use the array of points and create a gradient between peaks of the waves.
+Also tried implementing a BFS algorithm for the spherical waves.

+### 2025-06-10/11 - Working on Displaying Interference Pattern

+Reverted to old version of displaying waves as collections of points with associated position and velocity PVectors.
+Trying to get the Detector class to work and display the interference pattern.